areski/a2billing-flask-api/README.rst

 Security
 ~~~~~~~~

-Edit a2billing_flaskapi.py and change the secret key:

-    # set the secret key.  keep this really secret:
+Edit a2billing_flaskapi.py and change the secret key and keep this really secret:

     app.secret_key = 'ssshhhh-and-changeme-when-deploying'